vitohartanto/vitohartanto/README.md

 ### Hi there, I'm Vito Hartanto 👋

-### I'm a Software Developer and Fresh Graduate in Electrical Engineering 🚀
+### I'm a Software Developer - Web and Fresh Graduate in Electrical Engineering 🚀

 - 🦜 I'm from Pekanbaru, Riau, Indonesia
 - :octocat: I'm 21 years old